bencardoen/DataCurator.jl/docs/src/installation.md

 c, l, r = delegate(config, template) # Returns counters, file lists, and return value (early exit)
 ```
 You can also look at the [CLI script](https://github.com/bencardoen/DataCurator.jl/blob/main/scripts/curator.jl) for more advanced usage.

+**These instructions are run automatically, when in doubt check [the test scripts](https://github.com/bencardoen/DataCurator.jl/blob/7a7936ac1e97a1e842a2eeec0a7487f47167d46c/.circleci/config.yml#L24)**

 #### Example installation on Mac (M1/M2/x86)